- Who We Are

 Girl Scouts of the USA

-NEW YORK — Girl Scouts of the USA is hosting a three-day Global Roundtable Conference with the World Association of Girl Guides and Girl Scouts (WAGGGS) on the "Benefits of a Single-Gender Experience for Girls."
+New York, N.Y.— Girl Scouts of the USA is hosting a three-day Global Roundtable Conference with the World Association of Girl Guides and Girl Scouts (WAGGGS) on the "Benefits of a Single-Gender Experience for Girls."
 Girl Guides and Girl Scouts from 16 countries will convene at Edith Macy Conference Center in Briarcliff Manor, New York, from April 15 to 18, to address this important issue.

 “With girls around the world facing problems associated with inequality, under-education, and various forms of abuse, it is imperative to give them a safe, single-gender environment to discover, connect, and take action,” said Kathy Cloninger, CEO of GSUSA.
 “It is so inspiring to have such a diverse group of people band together to discuss the importance of fostering female leadership in programs such as Girl Scouting for today’s girls.”